Sbargaoui/rustic/init/README.md

 ## :pencil: Problem to solve

-Change the programm output with :
+Change the program output with :

 ```bash
 Hello w💩rld !